apollo

 About Chlorpheniramine+dextromethorphan

 Chlorpheniramine+dextromethorphan is used to treat dry cough.
-Coughing (dry or productive) is the body’s way of clearing irritants (like allergens, mucus or smoke) from airways and preventing infection.
-There are two types of coughs, namely.
-Dry cough and chesty cough.
-A dry cough is tickly and doesn't produce any vicious or thick mucus, while a chesty cough (wet cough) means mucous or sputum is produced to help clear your airways.
+Coughing is the body’s way of clearing irritants (such as allergens, mucus, or smoke) from the airways.
+A dry cough is tickly and doesn't produce any viscous or thick mucus, while a chesty cough (wet cough) means mucous or sputum is produced to help clear your airways.

-Take Chlorpheniramine+dextromethorphan with or without food as advised by your doctor with the help of a measuring cup.
-Your doctor will recommend how often you take Chlorpheniramine+dextromethorphan based on your medical condition.
-Some people may experience dry mouth, throat or nose, drowsiness, blurred vision, constipation, dizziness, restlessness or excitation.
-Most of these side effects of Chlorpheniramine+dextromethorphan do not require medical attention and gradually resolve over time.
+Some people may experience dry mouth, throat, or nose; drowsiness; blurred vision; constipation; dizziness; or restlessness or excitation.
+Most of the side effects do not require medical attention.
 However, if the side effects persist or worsen, please consult your doctor.

 Uses of Chlorpheniramine+dextromethorphan